boavenn/minject/README.md

 ```

 ### Scopes
-By default, two scopes are known to the injector:
+By default, 3 scopes are known to the injector:
 * Singleton (`@Singleton`)\
     Dependencies that are singleton scoped are created only once during the whole lifetime of an injector.
 That is, whenever the injector needs to inject a singleton scoped instance of type `<T>` it does so using the same object (that's either created by the injector or supplied via `bind(...).toInstance(...)` binder method.
+* Eager singleton (`@EagerSingleton`)\
+    Same as singleton scope, except eager singletons are instantiated at injector creation.
 * Default scope (`@Unscoped`)\
     Dependencies with default scope are basically the opposite of singleton objects.
 Every time an unscoped instance of type `<T>` is requested injector creates a new instance.
 If you don't annotate your class with any other scope annotation, this is the scope it will get.